 Suggested activities to help at home:

 We follow the Early Years Foundation Stage curriculum which places focus on providing an environment which supports children's Communication and Language, Physical and Personal, Social and Emotional development.
-All children will have the opportunity to engage in activities of different themes during the course of the year.
+All children from ages 2-5 will have the opportunity to engage in activities of different themes during the course of the year.
 They will also access independently, all the learning areas within the indoor and outdoor provision.
 We aim to support each child to identify their own sense of identity and self - worth, as well as focusing on each and every child’s individual needs and interests.

 Our focus in Nursery is firstly for children to develop fine motor skills and enhance their pencil control.
 We work hard to build children’s confidence and enjoyment in writing throughout both the indoor and outdoor setting.
 A range of opportunities are made available to encourage writing for different purposes such as signs, lists, letters and invitations.
 Our aim is for the children to understand that their mark making can convey meaning in order to prepare them for the transition into Reception.